Corporate Obligations and ResponsibilitiesDiversity

-By being a company where diverse human resources are free to perform to the best of their abilities and maximizing organizational effectiveness, we aim to achieve our mission of “solving the problems of the people and society leveraging the power of information technologies.”
-To realize our mission and management strategies, we have set “unleashing the talents and passions” of all employees as our core human resource concept.
+By being a company where diverse human resources can maximize organizational effectiveness based on mutual understanding and respect, we aim to achieve our mission of “solving the problems of the people and society leveraging the power of information technologies.”

-Diversity initiatives cover female employees, childcare, LGBT employees, persons with disabilities, globally hired employees, and more.
-Through employee projects, we work to address the issues involved.
-We have also instituted a system for sponsorship by corporate officers for each project and are implementing diversity measures with full commitment of the management.
+More specifically, we work to solve problems within the company through employee projects on such themes as female employees, childcare, LGBT employees, persons with disabilities, globally hired employees, and more.
+As each project is supported by a system for sponsorship by corporate officers, our diversity measures are implemented with full commitment of the management.

 Respect for Basic Human Rights

 As part of our efforts to respect the human rights and personalities of each employee, we work to maintain a safe and secure working environment by forbidding the use of forced labor and child labor, prohibiting discrimination and harassment, managing working hours, and recognizing labor unions and the right to collective bargaining, and others.

 As part of our training to our managers, we conduct diversity management training focused on work styles of various human resources.
 The training covers basic knowledge, and through discussions and case studies, participants learn about points to note when managing subordinates whose work style differs from the managers.

 Once a year, a week is dedicated to diversity.
 The human resources department, corporate officers and volunteer employees collaborate to hold an awareness-raising event to promote diversity within the company.
 Lectures and workshops on themes such as advancement of women, LGBT, persons with disabilities are held as an occasion for all the employees to give a thought on diversity.